LeoVS09/dynamic-bentoml/README.md

 * `BENTOML_HOME` - Path where models will be saved before serving, can be used for target to persistence volume folder, default to `~/bentoml`.
 Example: `BENTOML_HOME=/bentoml`
 * `BENTOML_PORT` - The port to listen on for the REST api server, default is `5000`.
 Example: `BENTOML_PORT=8904`
 * BENTOML_GUNICORN_WORKERS - Number of workers will start for the gunicorn server.
 Example: `BENTOML_GUNICORN_WORKERS=1`

+## Development

+If you want extend or build your own image, folow next steps:

+* Clone repository `git clone https://github.com/LeoVS09/dynamic-bentoml.git`
+* Make your changes
+* Update `Makefile` with new image name and tag
+* Run `make` - it will build new docker image and push to docker hub